FaraC-scripts/Universal-Generator-Scenario-Publishing/README.md

 Placeholders can be made with components other than Character, but you will likely need to touch those up manually for grammatical consistency.

 __The other option for character creation is to configure your scenario to accept a Universal Generator character prompt.__ This allows players much more flexibility when creating a character, and lets them generate it instead of typing into placeholders.
-More on how to do this later.
+More on how to do this [here.](#Universal-Generator-Protagonist-and-Background-Placeholders)

 The Backstory component's Opening Circumstances field is useful for starting a scenario exactly how you envision; it is also used in the __dynamic opening__.